TD0401/CourseraDataProduct/Week4Assignment/ReproduciblePitchPresentation/ReproduciblePitchPres.md

 - server.R includes the the server logic of a Shiny web application
 - ui.R includes the the user-interface definition, which uses the sidebarLayout template
 - The application is hosted on Rstudio's shiny server in the cloud (Shinyapps.io)
+- The code for the app can be find at Github <a href="https://github.com/TD0401/CourseraDataProduct/tree/gh-pages/Week4Assignment/ShinyApp/CovidIndia">here</a>.
+- The UI for the app is hosted at shinyapps.io and can be found <a href="https://td0401.shinyapps.io/covidindia/">here</a>.

 Application Feature Overview
 ========================================================